csci3320/fall2020/Interview.md

 - What is a hash function?

 - What is the lookup time (Big-O) to find a value in a hash table?

+- What are the role of prime numbers in a hash function?

+- Give an example of a hash function (consider java.lang.String)